My name is Sadie and I live in Chattanooga, TN. My husband, Zach, and I are working professionals and parents of two awesome daughters, ages 1 and 4.

 It makes no sense to use a milk container for about 2 weeks when it is made out of a material that will last for hundreds of years!
 Recycling is not the best fix because plastic can only be recycled a few times before it heads to the landfill (or worse, the ocean!).
 The best fix is not to use the plastic in the first place.

-Beyond plastic, there is are still good reasons to avoid single-use items made out of paper, glass, and metal.
+Beyond plastic, there is are also good reasons to avoid single-use items made out of paper, glass, and metal.
 Yes, they are recyclable.
 Paper fibers can be recycled multiple times and glass and metals can be recycled infinitely.
 However, all of the destruction of the earth to get raw materials, energy consumption, and use of unsafe chemicals to create an object that quickly becomes trash does not make sense.
 This is why we advocate not only being plastic free, but also zero waste.

 Going on this journey of zero-waste has also opened my eyes to how the things I chose to eat, wear, and buy impacts other people–often people on the other side of the planet.
-Its a little embarrassing to admit that I had never given a second thought to who made my clothes before, but its true!
+It’s a little embarrassing to admit I had never given a second thought to who made my clothes before, but it’s true!
 Learning how to be considerate and kind to our local and global neighbors through what we choose to buy is a life-long lesson, and it has also turned out to be lots of fun!

 There is already an abundance of good instructions for zero-waste and low-impact living on the internet, so this is not an attempt to recreate that content.
 I recommend Going Zero Waste and Trash is for Tossers as additional great zero waste blogs to follow.

 This blog is to show our family’s journey towards a zero-waste, considerate lifestyle.
 It is also to share the resources we’ve found in Chattanooga to help other Chattanoogans who are are also trying to take better care of our earth, their health, and our neighbors.